 - I was aware of my weaknesses and thought that others were too, and networking would hurt me.

 - I had a few bad experiences with networking early in my life.

-Later in my career, when I started using job sites, job boards, legal newspapers, and other methods to look for positions, I began to see networking as time-consuming and tedious.
-I did not get instant rewards from networking like I was getting from other job search methods.
+I started using job sites, job boards, legal newspapers, and other methods to look for positions to find the jobs I wanted.
+Because I was having some success, I began to see networking as time-consuming and tedious.
+In addition, I did not get instant rewards from networking as I got from other job search methods.

-Also, when you network, you tell others in your circle that you are not happy in your current position, or open to something else.
+Also, when you network, you tell others in your circle that you are not happy in your current position or open to something else.
 When you share information like this, your friends and others will talk about it when you're not around.
 Your employer could find out you're not happy if your friends and others know you are looking for a job.

 In truth, networking could have worked wonders for me in my job search had I learned the right way to network and not given up on it.
 My ego was so fragile as a young student that I reached conclusions about networking to find a job that simply made no sense.
 I should have learned this skill and continued networking.
 Networking is one of the most effective ways to find a position.

 Several reasons make networking one of the best ways to find legal jobs: